Child deaths from abuse and neglect

-During 2014-15, a total of 84 child death notifications were received (Ombudsman Western Australia, 2015).
-Of these, 33 deaths were investigable.
-Of the 84 child death notifications, 53 children were male, 20 children identified as Aboriginal, and 42 were children from regional or remote areas of Western Australia.
-The circumstances of death in the 84 child deaths in 2014-15 included: sudden, unexpected death of an infant (28), motor vehicle accident (20), suicide (13), and drowning (3).
+During 2015-16, a total of 84 child death notifications were received (Ombudsman Western Australia, 2016).
+Of these, 41 deaths were investigable.
+Of the 84 child death notifications, 55 children were male, 21 children identified as Aboriginal, and 37 were children from regional or remote areas of Western Australia.
+The circumstances of death in the 84 child deaths in 2014-15 included: sudden, unexpected death of an infant10 (30), motor vehicle accident (15), suicide (14), drowning (4) and alleged homicide (6).

-The Ombudsman's (2015) annual report also included analyses of child deaths reported during the period 2009-2015.
-During the 6-year reporting period, investigable child deaths accounted for 20% of suicides, 33.4% of sudden, unexpected death of an infant, 3% of drownings and 5% of alleged homicides.
-Overall, there was a higher proportion of investigable deaths caused by alleged homicide and suicide compared to non-investigable deaths.
+The Ombudsman's (2016) annual report also included analyses of child deaths reported during the period 2010-16.
+During the six-year reporting period, investigable child deaths accounted for 14% of suicides, 33% of sudden, unexpected death of an infant, 6% of drownings and 4% of alleged homicides.
+Overall, there was a higher proportion of investigable deaths caused by accident other than motor vehicle, alleged homicide and suicide compared to non-investigable deaths.

-In 2009-15 the families of children who had investigable deaths were characterised by family and domestic violence, drug or substance use, alcohol use, homelessness, and parental mental health issues.
+In 2010-16 the families of children who had investigable deaths were characterised by family and domestic violence, drug or substance use, alcohol use, homelessness and parental mental health issues.

 Age appears to be a significant factor in child deaths in all jurisdictions with infants accounting for a large proportion of all registered child deaths.
 Previous contact with child protection services, often with an intergenerational family history, also feature as a common denominator in child deaths across Australia.
 As trends in the relationship between child deaths and previous contact with child protection services have emerged, a number of states and territories have commenced further research and analysis to look for risk factors.
 These include deaths in infants attributed to SUDI or other unexplained factors and suicide in young people.